Former Iowa standout served past three years as Cal assistant

 However, his crowing achievement with the Aggie women’s gymnastics program came in 2014.
 That year, UC Davis set or tied team event records on all four events plus the total score of 196.425 at home against Seattle Pacific on February 28.
 In all, the Aggies scored seven of their all-time top 10 totals during that year, resulting in a school-record RQS of 195.260, a No. 34 national ranking and the program’s first team berth to the NCAA postseason since 1998.
 UC Davis finished fifth at the NCAA Fayetteville Regional.

-Lavallee's student-athletes have also performed in the classroom, winning four straight Marya Welch Awards for the highest women's team GPA at UC Davis.
-Additionally, Aggie women's gymnastics has earned four consecutive NCAA Public Recognition Awards for Academic Progress Rate (2011-14) and seven straight NACGWC/W Academic Team honors (2008-14).
+Lavallee’s student-athletes have also performed in the classroom, winning four straight Marya Welch Awards (2009-12) for the highest women’s team GPA at UC Davis.
+Additionally, Aggie women’s gymnastics earned five consecutive NCAA Public Recognition Awards for Academic Progress Rate (2011-14) and eight straight NACGWC/W Academic Team honors (2008-15).

 Before arriving at UC Davis, Lavallee enjoyed a successful three-year stint as the top assistant for longtime Yale mentor Barbara Tonry.
 In the past two seasons, he and Tonry guided six Bulldogs to at-large appearances at the NCAA Northeast Regional.
 Furthermore, Yale captured an Ivy League title in 2005.